-After a couple minutes, return the Dutch oven to the burner over medium heat then add 3 Tablespoons oil and sprinkle in 6 Tablespoons gluten-free or all-purpose flour (I use white rice flour – my favorite GF flour for thickening sauces and soups.)
+After a couple minutes, return the Dutch oven to the burner over medium-low heat then add 3 Tablespoons oil and sprinkle in 6 Tablespoons gluten-free or all-purpose flour.
 Whisk constantly for the next 10-15 minutes until the roux has turned the color of caramel.
 Many gumbo recipes call for cooking the roux until it’s dark brown but I also like the flavor of a lighter roux (plus it takes less time to get there!)

-Next add 1 chopped green bell pepper, 2 chopped celery stalks, and 1 chopped large shallot then saute until the vegetables are slightly tender, 5 minutes.
+Next add 1 chopped green bell pepper, 2 chopped celery stalks, and 1 large shallot or small onion that’s been chopped then saute until the vegetables are slightly tender, 5 minutes.
 I like using a wooden spoon with a flat edge to make sure the roux isn’t sticking to the bottom of the Dutch oven.

 Finally, add 2 Tablespoons tomato paste and 2 minced garlic cloves then saute for 1 more minute.
 I always keep extra tomato paste frozen in 2 Tablespoon segments in a plastic baggie.
 So easy to snap off a segment then throw it in the pot!

 Next add a couple big glugs of low sodium chicken broth then start scraping the bottom of the Dutch oven to loosen any bits.
 Just keep adding glugs and scraping.